-In examining the relationships in the proposed model, between self-esteem and diet behaviors among the girls at time 3 (six months after the end of the intervention), it was found that this relationship was dependent on the intervention group: with mothers versus without mothers.
-In other words, the findings revealed that only in the intervention group with mothers, but not in the intervention group without mothers, as self-esteem increased, dieting behaviors were less pathological.
-This finding is innovative and unique, and has much to contribute to an understanding about the prevention of eating disorders among adolescents, and the prevention of dangerous behaviors in general.
-This is to reinforce and demonstrate the great importance that mothers have in prevention of eating disorders.
-Maternal involvement in eating disorders prevention, can ’achieve changes in the daughter's’ pathological behaviors (such dieting) and not only in changing pathological attitudes.
+As depicted in the proposed model, findings indicated that the relationship between self-esteem and diet behaviors among girls during the third timepoint (six months after the end of the intervention) was dependent on the intervention group in which they participated.
+In other words, the findings revealed that only in the intervention group with mothers -- but not in the intervention group without mothers -- as self-esteem increased, dieting behaviors were less pathological.
+This finding is innovative and unique, and significantly contributes to an understanding about the prevention of eating disorders among adolescents, and the prevention of dangerous behaviors more generally.
+This finding reinforces and demonstrates the great importance that mothers have in the prevention of eating disorders.
+Maternal involvement in eating disorders prevention can lead to changes not only in their daughters’ pathological attitudes but, more importantly, to changes in their daughters’ pathological behaviors (such as dieting).

-Mothers modeling for thinness
+Mothers modeling of thinness

-The hypothesis that dealt with the relationship between mothers’ modeling for thinness and self-esteem of their daughters, was fully confirmed, so that the higher the maternal modeling of thinness was, the lower was the self-esteem of the daughter.
-In addition, in accordance with expectations, the higher the maternal modeling of thinness was, the higher were diet behaviors.
-The findings support and reinforce similar findings reported in the literature about the significant role of mothers in establishing their daughters’ body image and the influence of mothers on their daughters’ eating behaviors, so through personal example and imitation (Handford, Rapee, & Fardouly, 2018; Hillard et al., 2016).
-It was found that in families where there is eating disorders, there are many family characteristics of eating pathology and eating disorders, especially among mothers (Arroyo & Andersen, 2016; Chow & Tan, 2018).
-It was also found that mother's’ modeling of thinness was associated with bulimic symptoms in her daughter (Hillard et al., 2016).
+The hypothesis regarding the relationship between mothers’ modeling of thinness and self-esteem of their daughters was fully confirmed, such that the higher was maternal modeling of thinness, the lower was the self-esteem of the daughter.
+In addition, in accordance with expectations, the higher was the maternal modeling of thinness, the greater the occurrence of dieting behaviors.
+The findings supported and reinforced similar findings reported in the literature about the significant role of mothers in contributing to their daughters’ body image and the influence of mothers on their daughters’ eating behaviors, occurring both through personal example and imitation (Handford, Rapee, & Fardouly, 2018; Hillard et al., 2016).
+In families in which there are eating disorders present, there are also many family-level characteristics of eating pathology, especially among mothers (Arroyo & Andersen, 2016; Chow & Tan, 2018).
+Additionally, previous research has shown that mothers’ modeling of thinness was associated with bulimic symptoms in daughters (Hillard et al., 2016).

-To the best of knowledge, the finding regarding the negative association between maternal modeling for thinness and the daughter’s self-esteem is innovative, since, as far as is known, this relationship has not been directly examined so far.
-Most studies have examined the relationship between maternal modeling for thinness, negative body image and disordered eating pathology (Handford et al., 2018; Kluck, 2010; Smith et al., 2016), but not specifically relating to self-esteem.
-Low self-esteem is itself one of the most significant risk factors for the development of eating disorders (Iannaccone, D’Olimpio, Cella, & Cotrufo, 2016).
+To the best of our knowledge, the finding regarding the negative association between maternal modeling of thinness and daughter’s self-esteem is innovative since, as far as we know, this relationship has not previously been directly examined.
+Most studies have examined the relationship between maternal modeling of thinness, negative body image and DEP (Handford et al., 2018; Kluck, 2010; Smith et al., 2016), but they have not specifically tested the relationship with self-esteem.
+Low self-esteem is important as it is one of the most significant risk factors for the development of eating disorders (Iannaccone, D’Olimpio, Cella, & Cotrufo, 2016).
 The findings of this study corroborate previous findings described extensively in the literature.
-In accordance with expectations, it was found that the lower the patient's ’self-esteem was, dieting behaviors were more pathological.
-The association found in this study, between maternal modeling of thinness and low self-esteem of daughters, may contribute to understanding the risk factors for the development of eating disorders and add a layer to existing research knowledge.
-Thus, the relationship between maternal modeling for thinness to low self-esteem of daughters, is a direct continuation of the relationship between maternal modeling for thinness and disordered eating pathology, and can even explain this relationship, since low self-esteem is such a significant risk factor to disordered eating pathology and eating disorders (Iannaccone et al., 2016).
-Hence, the ’research findings reinforce the need to develop eating disorders prevention programs based on strengthening self-esteem.
+In accordance with expectations, an association was found such that the lower the participant’s self-esteem, the more pathological were the dieting behaviors.
+The association found in this study, between maternal modeling of thinness and low self-esteem of daughters, may contribute to an understanding of the risk factors involved in the development of eating disorders, adding an important layer to the existing research knowledge.
+Thus, the relationship between maternal modeling of thinness and low self-esteem of daughters is a direct continuation of the relationship between maternal modeling of thinness and DEP.
+Further, self-esteem can even explain this relationship, since low self-esteem is such a significant risk factor for DEP and eating disorders (Iannaccone et al., 2016).
+Hence, the present study’s research findings reinforce the need to develop eating disorders prevention programs that are based on strengthening self-esteem.